ssbucarlos/blender_io_nuanmb/README.md

 # blender_io_nuanmb
 A set of blender scripts to import and export smash animations

-Early alpha release so that people who want to avoid the Quaternion-Rotation bug in StudioSB output have an option.
-Or if u want to make simple camera track edits.

 # PreRequisites
 1. The model.numdlb importer script (pls only install the .NUMDLB character MODEL importer) https://gitlab.com/Worldblender/io_scene_numdlb